jetsu03/CSE-LABS/README.md

 # CSE-LABS
-All the laboratory codes that I have executed and learnt in my curriculum
+All the CSE laboratory codes that I have executed and learnt in my curriculum